lyellread/cs427-final-project/documentation/documentation.md

 These keyfiles are stored encrypted with a password that varies per keyfile.
 This "password encryption" is implemented by way of Password-Based Key Derivation Function 2 (PBKDF2).
 This will be expanded upon in the Primitives section.

 The keyfiles are also encrypted with a MAC on them.
 This verifies that if the keyfile was maliciously modified, that this would be detected and you would be unable to use it.
 Using it would cause errors to the proper encryption and decryption.
 Of course, using a MAC requires additional keys, and we're only using one password.
-This is handled by having PBKDF2 ouput a much longer key.
+This is handled by having PBKDF2 ouput a much longer "key".
 This can then be subdivided into several keys.
 More on the security properties of this are discussed later.

 ## Password-Based Key Derivation Function 2 (PBKDF2)